Notalib/LYT/doc/test-script.md

 Comics (THIS TEST CASE NEEDS REVIEWING):
+    NOTE: The player must be running the cartoon player, which works by zooming in at the specific text being read

         - 1: Test the first three cases of "Playing books (linearly)" on the comic.